GMH-Code/Quake2-WASM/README.md

 ### GL4ES

-This is currently required to build Quake2-WASM, and is the default renderer unless the user changes video settings.
-If you start the game up in software mode, it will not be initialised or used.
-At a future date, this library may be completely replaced by native WebGL.
+This is currently required to build the OpenGL 1.x part of Quake2-WASM, which can run in WebGL 1.x.
+If you start the game up in OpenGL ES 3.x (WebGL 2.x) or software mode, it will not be initialised or used.
+At a future date, this library may be completely removed.

 Clone or download GL4ES: https://ptitseb.github.io/gl4es/